EtienneWarneck/liri-node-app/README.md

 6. **_Clearly list the technologies used in the app_**

-node-spotify-api package, Axios npm, OMDb npm, bandsintown npm
+node.js, json, node-spotify-api package, Axios npm, OMDb npm, bandsintown npm

 7. **_State your role in the app development_**